Arpanthomas1121/API/README.md

-# API
+API
+/More Project in Linkedin account/

-in this task given on appointy recrutment process i have tried to develop an API for instagram the basic version. which does the simple work to tranfer the data in JSON HTTP API.
+In this task given on appointy recrutment process i have tried to develop an API for instagram the basic version. which does the simple work to tranfer the data in JSON HTTP API.

 proper working API with sends data to write in the webpages and working url handler for user details
           "localhost:3399/"- homepage ;